colinquirk/useful-resources/README.md

 These are a series of excellent math tutorials.
 3Blue1Brown uses beautiful visualizations to try to make complex topics clear, and focuses on teaching at a conceptual level.
 I found the linear algebra course to be particularly useful.

 #### [New and Improved Flask Mega-Tutorial](https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-i-hello-world)
 The old version of this tutorial was incredibly helpful for making my website.
-It's incredibly comprehensive and now up-to-date.
+It's comprehensive and now up-to-date.

 ## Packages/Tools